Flourishsecure/GRC-Portfolio-Flourish-Chidinma-Ikwuegbu/security-monitoring-case-study/README.md

 OAuth machine-to-machine integration with an external ecommerce platform.
-Findings throughout this case study are mapped to NIST CSF 2.0 functions to demonstrate the practical application of GRC principles in a real, evolving environment.
+Findings throughout this case study are mapped to NIST CSF 2.0 functions to demonstrate the practical application of GRC principles in a real, evolving environment, from pre-launch security monitoring through to live production validation.

 ## Overview
 This case study summarizes a remote, part-time cybersecurity